101771 Gunner Herbert Flowers, Royal Garrison Artillery

 Adelbert Wellington Brownlow-Cust, 3rd Earl Brownlow died on 17th March 1921.
 His Will stated that Belton was to be kept but Ashridge sold to pay the death duties.
 Herbert’s father Thomas, who had worked as a Groom and then a Coachman for the Brownlows for over 40 years, then left Ashridge with his wife Charlotte.
 They retired to Manthorpe near Belton, thus marking the end of the family’s association with Little Gaddesden and Ashridge.

-Electoral Register entries show Herbert and Nellie living at Westcott Street, Westcott, Dorking, Surrey between 1924 and 1938.
-However, in 1939 they moved to Dummer Grange, Basingstoke, Hampshire where Herbert was Butler Chauffeur and Nellie also in Domestic Service in the household of Donald Ferguson, Permanent Secretary at the Ministry of Agriculture.
+Census and Electoral Register entries show Herbert and Nellie living at 10 Riverdale Road, Sheffield in 1921, working as Domestic Servants in the household of Mr Harold Willey, Cutlery Manufacturer.
+However, between 1924 and 1938, their address was Westcott Street, Westcott, Dorking, Surrey.
+Then, in 1939, they moved to Dummer Grange, Basingstoke, Hampshire where Herbert was Butler Chauffeur and Nellie also in Domestic Service in the household of Donald Ferguson, Permanent Secretary at the Ministry of Agriculture.

 The 1950s 10